PX4/PX4-user_guide/en/ros/ros2_comm.md

 :::note
 The only dependency ROS 2 has on PX4 is the set of message definitions, which it gets from [px4_msgs](https://github.com/PX4/px4_msgs).
 You only need to install PX4 if you need the simulator (as we do in this guide), or if you are creating a build that publishes custom uORB topics.
-If you would like to keep previously installed simulators such as ignition-gazebo, gazebo-classic,JBSim or JMAVSim please run bash **`./PX4-Autopilot/Tools/setup/ubuntu.sh --no-sim-tools`** instead.
 :::

 Set up a PX4 development environment on Ubuntu in the normal way: